abhishekarya1/DSA-2k23/graphs.md

 **Shortest path in undirected graph with unit weight**: do a simple BFS and populate `dist[]` using minimum distance logic, we can reduce code by just keeping `<node, steps>` as a node and `vis[]` since the first time we visit a node, that'll be the shortest distance if all edges have unit (`1`) weight, so its just a normal BFS traversal with step increments like 0/1 matrix problem.

 **Shortest path using Dijkstra's Algorithm**:
-- greedy approach, we choose miniumum edge weight among all the neighbours and visit it
+- greedy approach based on BFS, we choose miniumum edge weight among all the neighbours and visit it first
 - TC = `O(E * log V)`
 - doesn't work on graphs that have a negative weight
 - use min-heap (`priority_queue`) with nodes as `<dist, node>`